gatrian/mEDI_measurements/README.md

 Parameters include: **Day &amp; Time**, **Daylight / Electric light**, **Direction of view**, **Position (distance from window)**.

+Spectrometer used: GL SPECTIS 1.0 Touch + Flicker (mEDI was measured 120cm above the floor on a vertical plane)

+Columns:

 - DAY: Values 1 to 10

 - TIME: 9 or 11 or 13 or 15 or 17 (each number corresponds to time eg 09.00 or 11.00)